chrisdjscott/flying-scotts.uk/content/posts/niue/index.md

 This was our first encounter with Niue's roads and can be summed up with one word -- potholes!
 Nobody seems to drive on the left hand side of the road, rather swerving all over to avoid the massive potholes that are everywhere.
 On the way we passed [Trevor](https://www.facebook.com/thepuddleniueisland/), the only duck on Niue, in his pond (large pothole that the fire service top up with water each day).

+{{< photo src="01_trevor.jpg" title="Trevor the duck" >}}

 The resort was very nice, there were great views and, more importantly, air conditioning in the room.
+There was also a short track down to the sea where you got a pretty impressive view of the waves coming in.

-{{< photo src="01_trevor.jpg" title="Trevor the duck" >}}
+{{< youtube ellAGg7Hh5s >}}

 ## Talava Arches and Matapa Chasm